 It is recommended that all students go through the Advising department.
-For Science Advising, please make an appointment with Sandra Walkenhorst (call 425-564-2321 for an appt).
+For Science Advising, please make an appointment with Science Advisor Jonny Diehl (call 425-564-2321 for an appointment).

 General advice based on area of study:

-For liberal arts majors – Most likely you will need a science lab course for distribution credits.
+Most likely you will need a science lab course for distribution credits.
 You should choose a chemistry course based on your interests and level of preparation.
-Most students would take CHEM 100 (5 cr., no lab) or CHEM& 110 (6 cr., lab) course which assumes no previous knowledge of chemistry and very little math.
-However, for students who are undecided and are considering a science major, consider the choices below:
+Most students would take CHEM 100 (5 cr., no lab) or CHEM& 110 (6 cr., lab) – these courses assume no previous knowledge of chemistry and do not have math prerequisites.

 If you haven’t had any previous chemistry courses in high school or college, you should start with CHEM& 121 or Chem& 140, which is a prep course for specifically for CHEM& 161.